maxnd/mxMarkEdit/README.md

 it’s possible to use the app for presentations:

 1. load a document, possibly with some tables, containing the sequential text of the slides in Markdown format, with many paragraphs under titles and subtitles, like a normal text;
-2. enlarge possibly the font size of the document so that it can be seen easily by the participants;
+2. make mxMarkEdit window full screen and enlarge possibly the font size of the document so that it can be seen easily by the participants;
 3. share the interface of mxMarkEdit with a video projector or on a video call with apps like Webex, FaceTime or Zoom;
 4. begin the presentation and use the shortcut `Meta` + `E` to show the paragraph following the current one, or `Meta` + `Shift` + `E` to show the paragraph previous the current one, both in black or white, according to the theme in use, skipping the empty lines, and to fade the other text; when the presentation mode is enabled with one of these two shortcuts, the following or previous paragraphs may be selected also with the shortcuts `Meta` + `Arrow down` and `Meta` + `Arrow up`;
 5. comment the content of the paragraph in black or white; the participants see the text that is currently focused, and its position in the structure of the document in the left bar, which anyway can be hidden;